Robert C. Koons

 Robert Charles "Rob" Koons (/kuːnz/; born February 22, 1957) is an American philosopher.
 He is a professor of philosophy at the University of Texas at Austin, noted for his contribution to metaphysics and philosophical logic.
 Koons has also advocated for academic freedom and courses on Western civilization.

 Early life and career

-Koons was born in Saint Paul.
-Son of Charles Bruce and Margaret Constance (Suter) Koons.
-He received a Bachelor in Philosophy from Michigan State University, 1979; a Master of Arts in Philosophy and Theology, Oxford University, England, 1981; and a Doctor of Philosophy in Philosophy, University of California at Los Angeles, 1987.
+Robert Charles Koons was born on February 22, 1957, in Saint Paul, Minnesota, to Charles Bruce and Margaret Constance (Suter) Koons.
+He earned a B.A. in philosophy from Michigan State University in 1979, an M.A. from the University of Oxford in 1981, and a Ph.D. in philosophy from the University of California, Los Angeles, in 1987.

-Koons was Assistant professor philosophy University Texas, Austin, 1987-1993, associate professor, 1993-2000, professor, since 2000.
+Koons was an assistant professor of philosophy at the University of Texas, Austin, from 1987-1993, then an associate professor from 1993-2000, and a professor since 2000.

 Koons was faculty affiliate Christian Leadership Ministries, Dallas, 1987.
 Member American Philosophical Association, Association Symbolic Logic, Society Christian Philosophers.
 He was named Claude R. Lambe fellow, Institute Humane Studies, 1986; recipient Gustave O. Arlt prize in humanities Council Graduate Schools, 1992; Richard Weaver fellow Intercollegiate Studies Institute, 1985, Danforth fellow, Danforth Foundation, 1979, Marshall scholar, 1979.